-We are part of the international team which created, maintains and develops Galaxy and we manage its Melbourne installation.
+We are part of the international team that created, maintains and develops Galaxy, and we manage its Melbourne installation.
 Galaxy is a global, open source, web-based platform for data-intensive biomedical research.
 These workflows now feature in scientific papers, enabling open science by publishing both research data and reproducible analysis pipelines.

-We are also part of the PRECEPT (Prostate Cancer Prognosis and Treatment) team, which features a number of international institutions and researchers with a wide range of disciplinary backgrounds.
+We are also part of the PRECEPT (Prostate Cancer Prognosis and Treatment) team, which features international institutions and researchers across a wide range of disciplines.
 PRECEPT is targeting short-term treatment goals for lethal prostate cancer.

 Our expertise covers:

 - Galaxy development and resourcing